 What are the risks and side effects of the abortion pill?

 Cramping, nausea, vomiting, diarrhea, heavy bleeding, infection.

 The primary side effect of Misoprostol is intense cramping and bleeding as the uterus empties its inner lining and expels the pregnancy.

 The FDA has approved Mifepristone for use up to 70 days (10 weeks) from the last menstrual period (LMP).
-Be aware, deviations from the approved regimen increase the risk of complications.
+Be aware, using the medication in a way that is different from the approved regimen increases the risk of complications.

-The procedure is sometimes unsuccessful, thus requiring an additional surgical abortion procedure to complete the abortion.
+The procedure is sometimes unsuccessful, which means you would need a surgical abortion procedure to complete the abortion.

 Use of the abortion pill is not advised for women who have anemia, bleeding disorders, liver or kidney disease, seizure disorder, acute inflammatory bowel disease, use an intrauterine device (IUD), or are unable to return for the follow-up visit.

-A clinical examination or ultrasound should be performed approximately 14 days after mifepristone administration to confirm termination of pregnancy.
+A clinical examination or ultrasound should be performed about 14 days after you take mifepristone to confirm termination of pregnancy.